-Soon I began writing new material, every morning for 30 minutes, first as just a writing exercise, then to post here on weekdays.
-Again, the purpose was to pull back the curtain on the process.
-I did something like 40 entries this way, then promised fans something special: a comedy EP of “love songs” for Valentine’s Day (crude, demented, musical character sketches).
+Soon I began writing new material, every morning for 30 minutes, first as writing exercise, then to post here on weekdays.
+Again the purpose was to pull back the curtain on the process.
+I did something like 40 entries this way.
+Then I promised fans something special: a comedy EP of “love songs” for Valentine’s Day (crude, demented, musical character sketches).
 Some were popular, all got in the hands of the wrong people – parents, siblings, distant relatives.
 Several suggested therapy.

 So I deleted everything again.